 A hat, sunglasses, and a high-SPF sunscreen.
 I skip full make-up for activities like hiking and keep it simple with eye cream with sunscreen, tinted moisturizer with sunscreen, lip balm with sunscreen (yes, I’m slightly obsessed with protecting my skin), and a quick curl of my lashes.

 Food, especially if you’re planning to make a day of it.
+There are no food services along the trails, though there are plenty of picnic areas throughout the park.
 The Visitors Center sells a small but surprisingly inexpensive selection of simple items like sandwiches, salads, and cheese snacks.
-There are plenty of picnic areas throughout the park.

 A change of socks.